 ▹My education and experience as a veterinary surgeon.

 Medical and surgical training.
-I've handled a lot of connective tissue 'in the flesh'.
+I've handled a lot of muscle, bone and connective tissue 'in the flesh'.

 ▹My life-long fascination with all things biological and medical.

-A lot of information and concepts floating around in my head.
+I've absorbed a lot of information and have a multitude of concepts floating around in my head.

 ▹Wide research into the varied symptoms I have suffered from.

-I've read a lot of theories but nothing that could explain my pain.
+I've read a lot of theories over the years, but nothing that could explain my pain.

 ▹Critical analysis of information I am presented with, and a good dose of common sense.